 - Ability to work in a fast paced, autonomously driven, and demanding atmosphere

 - Ability to pass Air Force background checks for Vandenberg and Cape Canaveral

 - Must be willing to travel to other SpaceX locations as necessary

 - Work schedule may vary depending on site operational needs, and flexibility is required

 - Lifting, standing, climbing, bending, grasping, sitting, pulling, pushing, stooping, stretching, and carrying are generally required to perform the functions of this position

 - To conform to U.S. Government space technology export regulations, including the International Traffic in Arms Regulations (ITAR) you must be a U.S. citizen, lawful permanent resident of the U.S., protected individual as defined by 8 U.S.C.
 1324b(a)(3), or eligible to obtain the required authorizations from the U.S. Department of State.
 Learn more about the ITAR here

-- Select components, such as DAQ, instrumentation, valves, pumps, piping, tanks, and filters, and provide specifications for their purchase
+- Select components, such as valves, pumps, piping, tanks, and filters, and provide detailed specifications for their purchase

-- Complete design and drafting of schematics (piping and instrumentation diagrams)
+- Complete design and drafting of schematics (P&IDs)

 - Provide innovative solutions to problems while working with minimal supervision